-The St Kilda Mangrove Trail is an educational icon and unique visitor attraction to the north.
-It is a vulnerable asset which has been battered by tides and storms and less than half of the original trail remains accessible to the public.
+The trail is a vulnerable asset which has been battered by tides and storms.
+Less than half of the original trail remains accessible to the public.
 A number of restrictions prevent the restoration and renewal of the trail including Native Title and also land ownership (DEWNR).